 Here, $f_{n,{\bf k}} = f(E_{n{\bf k}})$ is the Fermi distribution function and $s_{n,{\bf k}} = - f_{n,{\bf k}} \ln f_{n,{\bf k}} - \left[ (1 - f_{n,{\bf k}}) \ln (1 - f_{n,{\bf k}}) \right]$ the entropy density for the dispersion $E_{n,{\bf k}}$ of the conduction electron band $n$.

 Closer analysis of Eqs.
 (4,5) shows that the ANE due to a finite $\Omega_n^{z}$ is large if the energy difference between the chemical potential $\mu$ and the Weyl point is of the same order of magnitude or is smaller than the thermal energy $k_B T$ (see cases ii) and iii) in Fig.~\ref{chempot}b) \cite{SM}.
-This is due to the folding of the momentum dependence between the diverging Berry curvature $\Omega_n^{z}({\bf k})$ and $f_{n,{\bf k}}$ (or $s_{n,{\bf k}}$) which becomes particularly strong when $\mu$ moves towards the Weyl point. \footnote{Note that this behavior is a direct consequence of a finite Berry curvature and is not related to the breaking of inversion or time reversal symmetry. } The ANE therefore becomes sensitive to both, variations of the chemical potential $\mu$ and of the temperature $T$.
-More specifically, it is expected to grow upon reducing the chemical potential as well upon increasing the temperature from $k_BT\ll{\tilde{\mu}}$ toward $k_BT\approx{\tilde{\mu}}$, where ${{\tilde{\mu}}}$ measures the distance between the Weyl node and the chemical potential.
+This is due to the folding of the momentum dependence between the diverging Berry curvature $\Omega_n^{z}({\bf k})$ and $f_{n,{\bf k}}$ (or $s_{n,{\bf k}}$) which becomes particularly strong when $\mu$ moves towards the Weyl point \cite{Note2}.
+The ANE therefore becomes sensitive to both, variations of the chemical potential $\mu$ and of the temperature $T$.
+More specifically, it is expected to grow upon reducing $\mu$ as well upon increasing $T$ from $k_BT\ll{\tilde{\mu}}$ toward $k_BT\approx{\tilde{\mu}}$, where ${{\tilde{\mu}}}$ measures the distance between the Weyl node and $\mu$.